eppak/value/README.md

 Intro
 ====
-This is a smart value object, is useful to transport and manipulate data.
+This is a smart dto object, is useful to transport and manipulate data.
 Usually a value object have getter and setter for a bunch of properties that represent data.

 Installation